 How To Know If You’re Ready To Get Married

 Even if you’re head over heels in love with your partner, how do you know if you’re ready for the commitment of marriage?
 Here are some sure signs that you should take the next step:

 You know that you’re compatible

 Whether it’s a religious tradition, gender roles, or family structure, your values and things that matter to you align.
 As easy as it is to think that sharing a taste in music or movies is good enough, the deeper viewpoints are what count in a serious relationship.
-If you feel that you see eye to eye on important beliefs, consider it a sign that you’re moving in the right direction.
+If you feel that you see eye to eye on important beliefs and share the same couple goals, consider it a sign that you’re moving in the right direction.

 You've dated for ages

 Getting married at a young age doesn’t always mean a quick engagement.
 It’s a good sign that you’re ready for more if you’ve dated long enough to really know each other.
 Anyone can be on their best behavior for a few months.
 If your relationship hasn’t been tested by time, you might be rushing into something with a person you don’t truly know.

 It takes years of dating to see all the different sides of someone.
 If you’re going to unearth personality traits you dislike, you should try to do it before the wedding bells ring.

 One way couples in a serious relationship lower their divorce risk is by tackling tough topics before the wedding.
 If you have had hard conversations with your partner, you’re in a better position to have a successful marriage.
 Ask important questions like: how many kids do you want?
 Do you plan to invest for retirement, or will you rely on social security?